CertifiedJimenez/TikTok-CMS/README.md

 # REST API

-The Authentication REST API to the example app is described below.
+The Authentication REST API to the Tiktok app is described below.

 ## Login